Stable-Baselines-Team/stable-baselines/docs/guide/custom_env.rst

   model = A2C(CnnPolicy, env).learn(total_timesteps=1000)

+We have created a `colab notebook <https://colab.research.google.com/github/araffin/rl-tutorial-jnrr19/blob/master/5_custom_gym_env.ipynb>`_ for a concrete example of creating a custom environment.

-You can find a `complete guide online <https://github.com/openai/gym/blob/master/docs/creating-environments.md>`_ on creating a custom Gym environment.
+You can also find a `complete guide online <https://github.com/openai/gym/blob/master/docs/creating-environments.md>`_ on creating a custom Gym environment.